mbrevoort/tinker-with-deno-runtime-crate/README.md

 I find it fascinating that you can pre-resolve remote modules, pre-compile TS and bundle untrusted JS into a single file and then execute that somewhere that doesn't need access to any (or only very specific) system resources.

+## Building and running the new Rust binary

 Build produces `./target/debug/theno` -- you get it?
 As-in thin Deno... oh, well, nevermind.
 ```
 cargo build -vv